 Last night, tired of the endless depressing, appalling, horrible news from around the world, Garry played a movie he had previously recorded.

-Every cliché from every disaster movie made in this and the previous century includes a lot of movies.
-Worse, I’m pretty sure we’ve seen all of them, but we’d never seen this one before.
+Every cliché from every disaster movie made in the past century are in this film.
+I’m pretty sure we’ve seen all of them, but we’d never seen this one before.